copious-world/release-lite/README.md

 ## install

-This package provides two things: 1) classes accessible via the `require` function of node.js; 2) some command line entry point which are available when this package is installed gobally.
+This package provides two things: 1) classes accessible via the `require` function of node.js; 2) some command line entry points which are available when this package is installed gobally.

 The classes are for going through a sequence of operations that set up a particular kind of web server.

-The command line programs will generate some of the movable assets, shell scripts and place them in directories indicated in configuration scripts which may be written in a custom template language.
+The command line programs will generate some of the movable assets, shell scripts, and place them in directories indicated in configuration scripts which may be written in a custom template language.

 To install locally for using the classes, run the following in you node.js project directory: